Elshara/Filegate/README.md

 - **HTML5-native content** – Profiles and posts accept a wide range of HTML5 elements, allowing creators to publish rich articles, galleries, conversations, or custom post types.
 - **Attachment-friendly composer** – Members can upload files directly into `/assets/uploads/<extension>` with local previews and secure delivery via `media.php`.
 - **Rich notifications** – Post activity queues email, browser, cookie, and file-cache notifications driven by JSON and XML templates with admin-controlled channels.
+- **Themeable interface** – Palette presets live in flat files so administrators and members can rebrand Filegate from the browser without touching CSS.

 ## Directory layout